FelixReuthlinger/playstyle-enhancements-simple/README.md

 * Reliable block (independent from been staggered)
 * Remove smoke (better FPS) and fires stay lit
 * Automatic pinning things on the map (instead of searching)
+* only need to build one portal to connect to all portals via clicking on the map
 * ...
 * what did I forget?